Analysis Guides/

 Share via:

 Note: 10x Genomics does not provide support for community-developed tools and makes no guarantees regarding their function or performance.
 Please contact tool developers with any questions.
-If you have feedback about Analysis Guides, please email [email protected].
+If you have feedback about Analysis Guides, please email analysis-guides@10xgenomics.com.

 Annotating cells in single-cell gene expression data is a challenge that researchers are actively tackling.
 Defining a cell type can be challenging because of two fundamental reasons.
 One, gene expression levels are not discrete and mostly on a continuum; and two, differences in gene expression do not always translate to differences in cellular function (Pasquini et al.).
 The field is growing and rapidly changing due to the advent of different kinds of annotation tools, and the creation of multiple scRNA-seq databases (Wang et al.).
 In this article, we want to share some popular web-based resources that you may find useful in order to annotate your own datasets.